wroughtec/movie-search/README.md

 ---
 ## TODOS
+- Add postCss tools to help deal with older browsers
 - Add search by genre
 - Colour code each genre
 - Refactor GenreTags so can be more reusable to handle the different data structures from the different endpoints